KNOR: Signal

-Unlike most of the area's FM stations like competitors KLNO and KMVK, which transmit their signals from Cedar Hill, KNOR transmits its signal from Texas's largest structure, the Liberman Broadcasting Tower, Era, located on a ranch in unincorporated Cooke County.
+Unlike most of the area's FM stations like competitors KLNO and KMVK, which transmit their signals from Cedar Hill, KNOR transmits its signal from Texas' largest structure, the Liberman Broadcasting Tower, Era, located on a ranch in unincorporated Cooke County.
 Therefore, KNOR's signal is much stronger in the Northwestern parts of the Dallas/Fort Worth metroplex as well as the cities of Decatur, Bowie, Gainesville, and Sherman, to as far north as Healdton, Oklahoma, but is considerably weaker in Dallas, Fort Worth, and areas South and East of the cities themselves.